Skip to content

 Connect the button with the plugin

-import { sendMessage } from '@qatium/plugin/ui'
+import { sendMessage } from '@qatium/sdk/ui'

-const changeMapButton = document.querySelector("#close-valves") as HTMLButtonElement;
+const changeMapButton = document.querySelector("#open-valves") as HTMLButtonElement;

 changeMapButton?.addEventListener("click", () => {

-sendMessage({ command: "closeValves", data: 10 })
+sendMessage({ command: "openValves", data: 1 })

 });